-A portion of the fair value of the ERSUs and EPSUs is recognized each reporting period based on the pro-rated number of days the eligible employees are employed by the Company compared to the vesting period of each grant.
+A portion of the fair value of the ERSUs and EPSUs is recognized as a liability based on the pro-rated number of days the eligible employees are employed by the Company compared to the vesting period of each grant, based on the market value of the common shares at period end.
+Changes in the fair value are recognized in the Consolidated Statements of Operations and Comprehensive Income.